nih-fmrif/NIMH_repro_2017_03/_episodes/18-pandas.md

 ~~~
 {: .output}

 ## Using the loc indexing attribute

-Like data-descriptors, loc is not a method so does
+* Like the data-descriptors that we saw before when we worked with lists and Path
-not use parentheses; however, it is different in that uses square brackets so
+objects from the pathlib package, loc is not a method so does not use
-that we can index into a dataframe as we did with lists and strings.
+parentheses.

-Specifically the `loc` indexing attribute allows us to access the explicitly
+* loc uses square brackets so that we can index into a dataframe using the
-defined labels for all columns and rows of the dataframe.
+  explicit labels of the dataframe.

 * Selecting individual elements